Identify customer needs and CTQ requirements

 - CTQ: “Resolve 95% of urgent support tickets within 4 business hours.”

-- Set Deadlines: Define task and process deadlines in Tallyfy based on customer-driven CTQs for speed and timeliness.
+- Set deadlines: Define task and process deadlines in Tallyfy based on customer-driven CTQs for speed and timeliness.

-- Use Form Fields: Capture precise customer requirements or critical data points directly within Tallyfy tasks using form fields.
+- Use form fields: Capture precise customer requirements or critical data points directly within Tallyfy tasks using form fields.

 How To > Improve processes effectively

-Process Improvement > What is process improvement and why is it vital?
+Process Improvement > What is process improvement?

 - 2025 Tallyfy, Inc.